 Let Me Give You An Example Of My Kindle Book…

-Here's an example of one of my books that I personally wrote myself.
-It's called Life Mastery and it's a self-development book that goes into some of my best strategies that have helped me become successful today.
+Here's an example of one of the books that I personally wrote myself.
+It's called 67 Morning Ritual Habits For Your Body, Mind And Spirit and it's a self-development book that goes into some of my best strategies that have helped me become successful today.
 It took me about two weeks to write this book, spending several hours per day.
 Since publishing it, it's made me thousands of dollars and continues to generate a couple hundred dollars per month of passive income.
 It's also helped me to build my blog, establish a deeper relationship with my audience, and has made me an authority in my market by being a published author.
 You can click on the image to enlarge it, or also view the books page on Amazon.

-As you can see, this Life Mastery book is selling for $4.99 and has 35 reviews (most of which are five stars).
+As you can see, this 67 Morning Ritual Habits book is selling for $2.99 and has 55 reviews (most of which are five stars).
 If someone wants to buy this Kindle book, they would simply click the orange “buy now” button and they'd be automatically charged on their credit card.
 The e-book is then instantly delivered to them, which they can read on their computer or on their Kindle e-reader.
 At the same time, I immediately get paid for this sale and KDP will send me my royalty earnings via direct deposit to my bank account every month.

 Amazon handles the marketing and promotion of your book.
 They host your book online and deliver it to your customers.
 They handle all of the payment processing.
 They deal with any potential refunds or customer support inquiries.
 They do most of the work for you.
 The more popular your book becomes (with sales, reviews, etc…) then the more they will market and promote your book on their website.
 They even have over 300 million credit cards in their system, so customers can easily buy your books at the click of a button.

-How much do I get paid every sale?
+How much do I get paid for every sale?
 KDP has two royalty options: 35% and 70%.
 Your book qualifies for 70% royalties if you're pricing it anywhere from $2.99 to $9.99.
 Anything else from $0.99 to $200 fits into the 35% royalty window.
-For my Life Mastery book above, I make $3.49 for every sale.
-Other Kindle books that I have sell for $2.99 and will make me $2.09 per sale.
+Kindle books that I have sold for $2.99 and will make me $2.09 per sale.
 I have some Kindle books that make me $50/month, while others up to $1000/month, depending on how popular the book is and the market for it.
-While that might not sound like much, here's the crazy part: I have published over 100+ Kindle books this year and 99% of them I didn't even write myself!
+While that might not sound like much, here's the crazy part: I have published over 100+ Kindle books this year, and 99% of them I didn't even write myself!
 How did I do it?
 Keep reading to find out. 🙂

 1. Finding A Profitable Niche Or Category For Your Kindle E-Book